Aadil101/windmill-data-analysis/README.md

 MS_res_b = SS_res_b/(n - (k+1))
 ```

-The straight-line model yields *R*<sup>2</sup> and adjusted
-*R*<sup>2</sup> values of 0.798 and 0.776 respectively, initially
-suggesting a good fit to the data.
-MSres is found to be 1.3822545^{4},
-However there is definitely an issue with the normality assumption due
-to residuals deviating away from the line in the Normal Probability
-plot.
-In addition, the pattern in the Residuals vs. Predicted Responses
-plot suggests nonlinearity
+The straight-line model yields *R*<sup>2</sup> and adjusted *R*<sup>2</sup> values of 0.798 and 0.776 respectively, initially suggesting a good fit to the data. *MS*<sub>res</sub> is found to be 1.3822545e4, However there is definitely an issue with the normality assumption due to residuals deviating away from the line in the Normal Probability plot.
+In addition, the pattern in the Residuals vs. Predicted Responses plot suggests nonlinearity

 ### Part (c)